 • Select an individual schema and query/table in the browser and click Edit Metadata.

-• Note that there are some settings that cannot be edited via metadata override.
+• Note that there are some settings that cannot be edited via metadata override and are thus inactive in the field editor.

 • You also cannot delete fields here, so will not see the icon.

-• Expand a field by clicking the .
-It will become a .
+• Expand a field with .

 • To change a column's displayed title, edit the Label property.